man455/wordpress-job-manager/readme.txt

 * CHANGED: All data is now stored in default WordPress tables
 * CHANGED: All options are now stored in a single wp_options entry
 * FIXED: A job being displayed could include an incorrect <title>
+* FIXED: No longer re-write the .htaccess file.
+Unnecessary, and was causing problems on 1&1 hosting.

 = 0.3.3 =
 * FIXED: SQL errors when deleting applications